 Apples: I used Honeycrisp apples in this cake but you can choose any apple variety that will hold it’s shape while baking.
-You want to get chunks of apple in the cake.
-Some other varieties that will work well are Granny smith, Jonagold, Braeburn or Pink Lady.
+You want to get chunks of apple in every bite so don’t use a variety that will melt into your cake.
+Some other varieties that will work well are Granny Smith, Jonagold, Braeburn or Pink Lady.

 Lemon juice keeps the apples from turning brown before you add them to the batter.

-Sour Cream is used to add moisture to the cake.
+Sour Cream is used to add moisture to the cake and provides the acidity the leavening agents need to do their work.
 You can substitute Greek yogurt if you don’t have sour cream.

 Start by peeling and coring 3-4 apples.
 You can decide how small you want to dice your apples.
 I like to keep the chunks in the cake fairly small, about ½” pieces.
 This allows them to cook completely in the time it takes to bake the cake, but you still have nice chunks in each bite.